Read Time: 5 minutes

 Simply adding traits, abilities, or backstory without thoroughly exploring the protagonist’s motivations, desires, and conflicts can lead to a main character that stays flat and unrelatable.

-Strategies for Developing Rich and Dynamic Protagonists
+Strategies for Developing Dynamic Protagonists

 a.
-Understand and convey the protagonist’s motivations and goals:
+Understand the protagonist’s goals:

 b.
 Create a strong character arc: